 PlanetTogether's Capable to Promise feature allows schedulers to input an item number for a finished good and delivery date to see whether or not the demand can be fulfilled within the given time frame.
-The system looks at available material and capacity to create a simulated job that has a specified start and finished date.
+The system looks at available material and capacity to create a simulated job with a specified start and finish date.
 If the requested delivery date cannot be met, PlanetTogether will provide a realistic delivery date.

 Note: The key data points that will be required to submit a CTP request are:

 - Inventory (Warehouse + Item)

 - Required Quantity

 - Need Date

 - Required Path ID (the routing used to create the item)